List

 Random items

-You have already seen a few examples with random
+You have already seen a few examples for the random

 module in earlier chapters.
-This section will show a few examples with methods that act on sequence data types.
+This section will show examples for methods that act on sequence data types.

 First up, getting a random element from a non-empty sequence using the choice()